 The Governor’s office did not respond to Framingham Source on why neither Baker nor Polito attended the first-ever City of Framingham inauguration.

 Mash said the entire state leadership was invited, included State Treasurer Deb Goldberg, and U.S. Senator Ed Markey, who told the inauguration committee they could not attend.
+Goldberg’s loaned one of her aides to the Spicer campaign in 2017.

 As a whole, the members of the Framingham Charter Commission were not invited to the historic inauguration.
 That Commission campaigned a Mayor-Council form of government would give Framingham more access to the Governor and his administration.